borealbirds/ring-of-fire/docs/species/KILL/index.md

 subtitle: Charadrius vociferus
 ---

-The population size of Killdeer (Pluvier kildir) in the Ring of Fire region was 0.114 (0.079, 0.167) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Killdeer (<div>Pluvier kildir</div>) in the Ring of Fire region was 0.114 (0.079, 0.167) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps